Skip to main content

 Relevant AI Threat Domains

-• Security & Cyber — AI-enhanced attacks targeting corporate systems and processes
+• Security & Cyber — AI-enhanced attacks targeting corporate systems, financial processes, and executive communications

 • Economic & Labor — Market concentration, dependency on opaque AI vendors, and competitive disruption

-• Agentic Systems — Autonomous AI agent failures in enterprise deployments
+• Agentic Systems — Autonomous AI agent failures in enterprise deployments, including unauthorized actions and data exposure

 What to Watch For